IdayatAdeyemo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this add execute permission to owner and group owner and add read permission to the other user to the file "hello"
+this add execute permission to owner and group owner and the other user to the file "hello"